 There is no cost to attend, and pre-registration is not required.
 Come once, twice, or come each month... join the conversation - we look forward to welcoming you!
 Light refreshments will be offered.

-First event date is Monday, February 2nd
+Next event date is Monday, May 4th

 2026 VIEWING EVENT SCHEDULE